codyzu/codyzu.github.io/hapi/hapi.md

 * stubs for java/objective-C, i.e. for android devs don't have update all of there java class for serialization

-### try to keep keep minimum interactions with framework
+### try to keep minimum interactions with framework
 ### write config -> framework
 ### write code -> business logic